Peterbotliang/FYP/week-4.md

 * Number of single character: 12318
 * Number of total words \(including single characters\): around 60000

 It contains two parts.
 One is from the original lexicon from DSP-Lab that has around 40000 distinct words.
-The other one is from [cccanto.org](/cccanto.org), an open-source Cantonese dictionary that contains around distinct 22000 words.
+The other one, `cc-canto` , is from [cccanto.org](/cccanto.org), an open-source Cantonese dictionary that contains around distinct 22000 words. `cc-canto` contains some Cantonese colloquialism, such as `一嚿嘢` and `煮飯仔` , which may be helpful in our task.

+### Text Processing

+* Deleting English words. \(doubting\)
+* Convert numbers into Cantonese pronunciation.
+For example, 123 to "一百二十三". \(Not done\)
+* Delete useless punctuation, like brackets, quotation marks. \(Needs further improvement, as Chinese punctuation has so many formats\)
+* Perplexity filtering?
+Pruning?